yat-labs/yat-docs/yat-docs/docs/guides/1_overview.md

 ## Emoji selection guidelines

 Not all emoji are eligible to be included in yats.
-It is necessary to exclude many emoji from the official yat emoji list to minimize confusion, and spoofing attempts using similar yats.
+It is necessary to exclude many emoji from the official yat emoji list to minimize confusion and spoofing attempts with similar yats.

 ### Unicode 8 and lower only

-Unicode 8 is Supported by Android 6.0.1+, which means all the selected emoji will render for ~97%+ of users.
+Android 6.0.1+ supports Unicode 8, which means all the selected emoji will render for ~97%+ of users.

-### No gender-modifiable emoji allowed

-You'd be surprised which emoji are gender-modifiable to promote inclusivity.
-Man with turban now has a corresponding woman with turban, for example.

 ### Look an animal in the face, don't judge it by its body

-Most animals come in both a face version (e.g. dog face) _and_ a full body version (e.g. dog body).
+Most animals come in both a face version (e.g. dog face), _and_ a full body version (e.g. dog body).
 Since the body versions are generally very tiny and easy to mix up with one another, and are not as frequently used as the face emoji, we've decided to only include animal face emoji (except in cases where ONLY a full body is available and so there's no ambiguity).